neondatabase/website/content/docs/guides/logical-replication-neon.md

     Once you enable logical replication in Neon, the setting cannot be reverted.

-- The role you to connect from the subscriber to the published in a subscription requires the `REPLICATION` privilege.
+- The role you use to connect from the subscriber to the publisher in a subscription requires the `REPLICATION` privilege.
 Currently, only the default Postgres role created with your Neon project has this privilege, and it cannot be granted to other roles.
 This is the role that is named for the email, Google, GitHub, or partner account you signed up with.
-For example, if you signed up as `alex@example.com`, you should have a default Postgres users named `alex`.
-You can verify that your user has this privilege by running the following query:
+For example, if you signed up as `alex@example.com`, you should have a default Postgres role named `alex`.
+You can verify that your role has this privilege by running the following query:

     ```sql
     SELECT rolname, rolreplication